-He has published widely in leading academic publications, such as the Journal of Health Communication, Computers in Human Behavior, the International Journal of Behavioral Nutrition and Physical Activity, Cyberpsychology, Behavior, and Social Networking, Vaccine, and the Oxford Encyclopedia of Communication.
-His research has also been internationally recognized, receiving awards at the DC Health Communication Conference and the Asian Congress of Nutrition.
+He has published widely in leading academic publications, such as Internet Research, Journal of Health Communication, Computers in Human Behavior, Health Communication, the International Journal of Behavioral Nutrition and Physical Activity, Cyberpsychology, Behavior, and Social Networking, the International Journal of Communication, Frontiers in Psychology, Vaccine, the International Journal of Advertising, and the Oxford Encyclopedia of Communication.
+His research has also been internationally recognized, receiving the Top Faculty Paper Award in the Game Studies Division of the International Communication Association (ICA) Annual Conference, the Top Faculty Paper Finalist in the Mobile Communication Division of the ICA’s Annual Conference, and other awards at the DC Health Communication Conference and the Asian Congress of Nutrition.

 For a list of publications, information about ScreenLife Capture, and the latest updates on his research, please visit https://www.andrewzhyee.com/